The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Partner institutions shall consult with the schools to provide individualized assistance for student participants with disabilities.

-Partner institutions shall not discriminate against student participants when they file complaints or request for mediation according to this Act, or when they request for conciliation or file a lawsuit according to Labor Incident Act.
+Partner institutions shall not discriminate against student participants when they file appeals or request for mediation according to this Act, or when they request for conciliation or file a lawsuit according to Labor Incident Act.

 The legal doctrine of discrimination shall be based mutatis mutandis on Employment Services Act and the relevant regulations.